joysankar-astro/joysankar-astro.github.io/content/research/index.md

 date: 2025-08-08
 showReadingTime: false
 ---
 I am interested in multi-wavelength studies of astrophysical transients and high-energy astrophysics.
+Currently, I am working on core-collapse supernovae.

-Currently, I am working on expanding the features of **[BHTOM](https://bhtom.space/)**, which is multi-wavlength archival and optical follow-up engine for astrophysical transients.
+Currently, I am working on expanding the features of **[BHTOM](http://bhtom.space/)**, which is multi-wavlength archival and optical follow-up engine for astrophysical transients.

 ## Collaborations
 - **[PESSTO](https://www.pessto.org)**: Public ESO Spectroscopic Survey of Transient Objects